eunbaeAN/NiceBacteria/README.md

 This pipeline requires a csv file (or text file) describing the input samples.
 This file contains 7 columns : sample, runtype, r1, r2, long_reads, assembled_fasta, email.

-sample names, location to assicociated input files (FASTQs), email adresse.
+*Attention, these columns need to be tab delimited.* sample names, location to assicociated input files (FASTQs), email adresse.
 *
 *